chamley/notes/Writing/FoDE.md

 For instance, data processing tasks such as joins that we take for granted in the batch processing world often become more complicated in real time, requiring more complex software engineering.
 Engineers must also write code to apply a variety of windowing methods.
 Windowing allows real-time systems to calculate valuable metrics such as trailing statistics.
 Engineers have many frameworks to choose from, including various function platforms (OpenFaaS, AWS Lambda, Google Cloud Func‐ tions) for handling individual events or dedicated stream processors (Spark, Beam, Flink, or Pulsar) for analyzing streams to support reporting and real-time actions.
 ```

-IaC: EMR is good, Databricks is better.
-Terraform is good.
+IaC: Terraform is good.
 (Does Docker fall in here?)

 ---

 Summary: the final word is that data engineering envelops and is enveloped by other fields, each with their own skillsets and best practices that are important to know.

-## Chapter 3
+### Chapter 3 - Designing Good Data Architecture

 #### Overview